ypaulsussman/yblog/content/posts/Revisiting Zero to One.md

 category: "What I Think"
 tags:
   - "Business"
-description: "These are my thoughts upon going back to Zero to One (two startups and one innovation lab down my personal Via Dolorosa.)"
+description: "These are my thoughts on going back to Zero to One (two startups and one innovation lab down my personal Via Dolorosa.)"
 ---

 ## What Are We Doing Here?